 “There have been reports a dragon is…unaccounted for.
 I would like you to be part of an expedition to unravel the mystery,” Sheila said.

-“That would be wonderful!
-I’ve always wanted to go looking for a missing dragon!”
-My-re exclaimed.
-She then noticed the firm and unmoving expression of Sheila.
+“That would be wonderful.
+I’ve always wanted to go looking for a missing dragon,” My‑re joked.
+She then noticed Sheila's firm and unmoving expression.
 “Oh, you’re serious?”

 “Yes, my network has informed me that-”

-My-re interrupted, “Lady Greywand, I’m flattered you would think I would be great on this ‘expedition’, but my only desire is to train as a Lady Protector, make some extra coin at the Broken Sword, and eventually pay onto a caravan traveling to Rocanis.
+My‑re interrupted, “Lady Greywand, I’m flattered you would think I would be great on this ‘expedition,’ but my only desire is to train as a Lady Protector, make some extra coin at the Broken Sword, and eventually pay onto a caravan traveling to the Rirorni Empire to visit my adopted family.
 There are others far more qualified than I for this task.”

-“Perhaps, but the way you outwitted the Elkarish--”
+“Perhaps, but the way you outwitted the Elkarrish-”

-“Never, let that come to light,” Sheila replied, her tone quiet, but stern.
+“Never allow that to come to light,” Sheila replied, quiet but stern.

 “Why?”